Managing reputational risk

-RBS define reputational risk as “the risk of brand damage and/or financial loss due to the failure to meet stakeholder expectations of RBS’s conduct, performance and business profile.
-Stakeholders include customers, investors, rating agencies, employees, suppliers, government, politicians, regulators, special interest groups, consumer groups, media and the general public.”
+We define reputational risk as “the risk to RBS’s public image from a failure to meet stakeholders’ expectations in relation to performance, conduct or business profile.”
+Stakeholders include customers, investors, employees, suppliers, government, regulators, special interest and consumer groups, media and the general public.

-The Reputational Risk Policy was launched in 2015 across customer-facing businesses to improve the identification, assessment and management of customers and issues that present a reputational risk.
-We have strengthened governance frameworks by establishing new and enhancing existing reputational risk fora (RRF) that consider material reputational risks associated with customers, transactions, products or issues.
+A Reputational Risk policy supports reputational risk management across RBS.
+The Policy was launched across customer-facing businesses in 2015 to improve the identification, assessment and management of customers and issues that present a reputational risk.

-Reputational risk is mitigated through the above governance frameworks and training of staff to ensure early identification, assessment and escalation of cases or issues with potential reputational risk.
+Reputational risk is mitigated through the above policy and governance framework, and with on-going training to ensure early identification, assessment and escalation of material issues.

 Emerging reputational issues are identified by businesses and functions (including Financial Crime, Sustainable Banking and Strategic Risk teams).